mgeduld/lear-notes/README.md

 - "Lear moves from transactional relatedness, through madness into compassionate love for the daughter who returns his devotion." -- Gail MP
 - Five characters in the play have everything taken away from them and must start over from scratch: Lear, Cordelia, Gloucester, Edgar, and Kent.
 (And the Fool?)
 - Lear is a play about negation.
 Lear gains by being stripped of everything.
 Anger -> grief.
+- Edgar's gets his idea for his disguise from the fact that the kingdom is full of the poor and homeless.
+He fits right in.
+Everyone in Lear is one step away from homelessness, banishment, poverty, madness ...
+There's a thin wall protecting them.
+One brick in the wall is not seeing the poor and homeless.
+If you can see them, you are in their world.
+- Lear has psychological cruelty inflicted on him; Gloucester has physical cruelty inflicted on him.
+- In the Jacobean world, sons grow up to replace their fathers, which is what Gloucester is worried about.
+Daughters group up to leave their fathers, which is what Lear is worried about.
+Lear tries to abandon before he can get abandoned.
+Gloucester tries to kill before he can be replaced.
+Both are fighting against the inevitable.
+As we do.
+The only solution is giving up everything and giving in to love.
+- At the end of the play, briefly, Lear gets his daughter all to himself.
+Her husband is away in France.
+They are in a cell together.
+- Unlike in the source play, which is very pious, "King Lear" has virtually no gods.
+They're mentioned, but if they exist, they're cruel or indifferent.
+There is no justice.

 ## Lear
 - King vs Old Man